filecoin-project/devgrants/open-grant-proposals/open-proposal-opscientia.md

 We are a highly educated, cross-functional team with

-Shady El Damaty, PhD, was born in Egypt, immigrated to the U.S. for education, and is now founder and product manager for Opscientia's decentralised science stack.
+Shady El Damaty, PhD, is our founder and product manager.
 He has an extensive quantitative background contributing to methods development and digital infrastructure for neuroscience research.

-Sarah Hamburg, PhD, is a neuroscientist and product strategist from the U.K. with years of experience in human neuroimaging, user experience research, and product development.
+Sarah Hamburg, PhD, is our product strategist.
+She is a neuroscientist with years of experience in human neuroimaging, user experience research, and product development.

-Alexandra McCarroll, MSc, is a software engineer with a rich history in traditional finance.
-In her past she has worked with both big institutions an FinTech startups as both a full-stack developer and data engineer.
+Alexandra McCarroll, MSc, is our full-stack software engineer with experience as both a software and data engineer.
+In her past she has worked with both big institutions and FinTech startups.

+Daniel Byington, MSc MBA, is our business development expert and is in charge of our non-technical communications.
+He has a rich background in market and scientific research for pharmaceutical drug development.

-Achintya Kumar, is Opscientia's Open Web Fellow from India, who is applying his web development skills to build the DeSci Stack.
+Achintya Kumar, is Opscientia's Open Web Fellow from India, who is applying his web development skills to build the decentralised science stack.
+He is our resident DID expert.

-Kinshuk Kashyap, is Opscientia's Google Summer of Code Fellow from India, who was awarded a competitive summer fellowship to contribute to the DeSci Stack.
+Kinshuk Kashyap, is Opscientia's Google Summer of Code Fellow from India, who was awarded a competitive summer fellowship.
+He is our resident IPFS expert with a passion for decentralised neuroscience data.

 ## Team code repositories